DataDog/integrations-core/druid/README.md

 2) Update Druid java properties

-Update/Add following configs to your druid properties.
+Update/Add following configs to your Druid properties.
 ```
 # Add `statsd-emitter` to the extensions list to be loaded
 druid.extensions.loadList=[..., "statsd-emitter"]